 Configuring Individual Access Rights Rules

-If security requirements require that access to a target needs to be allowed from certain hosts and through certain network interfaces only, a separate rule can be created.
+If a target should be accessed from certain hosts and through certain network interfaces only, a separate rule can be created.

-2. In the popup window, type in the rule name and set the Set to “Allow” checkbox.
+2. In the popup window, type in the rule name and select the Set to “Allow” checkbox.

-3. In the Source tab, where source is a server that connects to a StarWind target, click on Add and choose the option from the three options available.
+3. In the Source tab, where the source is a server that connects to a StarWind target, click Add and choose the required option.

-NOTE: For the purpose of this guide, server IQNs will be used for configuring the connection source.
-To obtain the server IQN, open Microsoft iSCSI Initiator and go to the Configuration tab:
+NOTE: Here, server IQNs will be used for configuring the connection source.
+To obtain the server IQN, open Microsoft iSCSI Initiator and navigate to the Configuration tab:

 Alternatively, run the following PowerShell command: